ryanliang/oracle-demo/README.md

 A quick demo for using selenium-webdriver
 =========================================

-This demo contains two exercies:
+This demo contains two exercises:
   - Google, which performs a google search, selects the auto complete and clicks on the result link.
   - Modal, which opens two modal windows and closes them all after.